 Landscaping is everything outside, so you need to know more than mowing the grass.
 Here is a sample of classes landscape students at SUNY Cobleskill partake in.

 Your skillset is easily transplantable allowing you to take your career with you wherever life lands you.
-Job offers per student often exceeds 3-4 offers per student.
+Job offers often exceed 3-4 offers per student.
 Many offers are salaried with benefits.
 Many career networking options are available to students during their time in the program.

 Opportunities within Landscape are Broad